Practicing with Stream API

 It's time for you to practice with Stream API.
 You have a few straightforward tasks involving the use of various Stream API methods.
-This time, I won't provide you with specific tasks.
+This time, no specific tasks will be provided.
 Instead, I'll give you a list to work with and what the expected result should be.
 In other words, your goal is to perform operations on the list to achieve the expected outcome.

 This type of task can help you develop the skill of achieving results without a clear specification.
 You'll only see the input data and the expected result.